refraction-ray/iastu-hpc2-manual/administrators/toolchains/ansible.md

 ### Cautions

 * In template system, just use `{{}}` instead of quote `""` outside.
 * indent in jinja template config files: [blog](https://tech.just-imho.net/2016/06/09/ansible-indenting-in-templates/)
 * `ansible_facts`, the key should rip the ansible part off, which is ...
 * but for `host_vars[hostname]` to access the facts, the ansible prefix is must, which is in contrast with `ansible_facts`...
 * lookup plugin dont take `become: yes` as a thing, it just cannot cat other user's file….
 * for `copy` to copy files without permission, use remote_src: yes option, otherwise `become` is also useless...
 * the dest path cannot be a relative one, but use `{{role_path}}` instead
 * each task has it own ssh session and shell: [how source work with ansible](https://stackoverflow.com/questions/22256884/not-possible-to-source-bashrc-with-ansible/27541856#27541856).
 The default shell of ansible is `sh`, while source is a bash builtin instead of sh.
 * `{{ D['key']|default ('undefined') }}` can be used as default value for non existing keys of dict
+* differece between command and shell module: [blog](https://blog.confirm.ch/ansible-modules-shell-vs-command/).
+Command is weaker, it doesn't support evaluation on env vars and no support for `|`, `&` like things in shell.

 ### My comments